 - Semester 1 - 2015

-- Overview of Software Development Life-Cycle models.
+- Overview of Software Development Life-Cycle models and project management techniques.

 - Modelling approaches and modelling languages such as UML in software development.